Bluejay47/aviaryclasses/README.md

 Notes:
 1. This is based on WW-Blueprint-Core (https://github.com/WittleWolfie/WW-Blueprint-Core) but I am developing on Debian so I had to make some changes to the template.

 2. This is my first attempt at a Mod for Pathfinder: Wrath of the Righteous.
-It’s probably poorly done and has a highly likelihood of breaking your game if you implement this as is.
+It’s probably poorly done and has a high likelihood of breaking your game if you implement this as is.

 3. It’s not done (Alpha stage).